 When it comes to skincare, I am a creature of habit, tending to stay firmly in my comfort zone.
-This means that I've experimented with hardly any ingredients du jour, like retinol — the buzziest of beauty buzzwords and star ingredient in Murad's Youth Renewal range.
-My latest and greatest discovery.
+This means that I've experimented with hardly any ingredients du jour, like retinol — the buzziest of beauty buzzwords and star ingredient in Murad's Youth Renewal Serum and my latest and greatest discovery.

 Recent events have served as a nudge that maybe it's time I start branching out of my usual routine (hydrating hyaluronic acid and the odd salicylic acid treatment for my acne).
 I switched to a newer model of smartphone and noticed how prominent my pores and dark skin patches looked under the high-definition front camera.
-I had just spent a summer travelling around Asia, where the tropical climate and near-100% humidity meant that my skin has been feeling greasier than usual; I also didn't reapply my sunscreen as often as I probably should have, since the heat made everything streak as soon as I put it on.
+I had just spent the last few months traveling around Asia, where the tropical climate and near-100% humidity meant that my skin had been feeling greasier than usual; I also didn't reapply my sunscreen as often as I probably should have, since the heat made everything streak as soon as I put it on.
 This was probably why my skin tone looked more uneven than I remember.

-In an attempt to get my hyperpigmentation and large pores under control, I decided to give retinol products — specifically Murad's Retinol Youth Renewal Collection — a go.
 Reading about retinol is interesting.
-On one hand, experts cite its ability to reduce acne, dark spots and the appearance of large pores.
+On one hand, experts cite its ability to reduce acne, dark spots, and the appearance of large pores.
 But word on the street is divided.
-Some people swear by the ingredient, while others have suffered from irritation, peeling and even breakouts due to intolerance.
+Some people swear by the ingredient, while others have suffered from irritation, peeling, and even breakouts due to intolerance.

-I tested the serum for three weeks to see for myself if all that is true and whether it's worth the £80 price tag.
+I tested the serum for three weeks to see for myself if all that is true and whether it was worth the $92 price tag.
 Spoiler alert: trusting the process is definitely key.

-Murad is a skincare brand founded by a dermatologist and pharmacist so the packaging has a somewhat scientific appearance.
-My serum resembled a test tube but despite the clinical feel I was surprised not to find the exact concentration of retinol labelled anywhere on the packaging (unlike competing products from Glossier or Drunk Elephant, for example).
+Murad is a skincare brand founded by a dermatologist and pharmacist, so the packaging has a somewhat scientific appearance.
+My serum resembled a test tube, but despite the clinical feel, I was surprised not to find the exact concentration of retinol labeled anywhere on the packaging (unlike competing products from Glossier or Drunk Elephant, for example).
 Even though the pump is relatively small, two squeezes gave me enough product to cover my whole face and the front part of my neck.